A Pragmatics-Centered Evaluation Framework for Natural Language Understanding: Evaluation

-We also perform experiments with {\it Supplementary Training on Intermediate Labeled-data Tasks} (STILT) \cite{PhangSTILTS}.
+Our goal is to assess the performance of popular NLU models and the influence of various training signals on PragmEval scores.
+We evaluate state of the art models and baselines on PragmEval using the Jiant framework~\cite{wang2019jiant}.
+Our baselines consist of an average of GloVe~\cite{Pennington} embeddings (CBoW), and a BiLSTM with both GloVe and ELMo~\cite{peters-etal-2018-deep} embeddings.
+We equally evaluate BERT~\cite{devlin2018bert} base uncased models, and perform experiments with {\it Supplementary Training on Intermediate Labeled-data Tasks}~\cite{PhangSTILTS}.
 STILT is a further pretraining step on a data-rich task before the final fine-tuning evaluation on the target task.
+STILTs can be combined using multitask learning.
+We use Jiant's default parameters,\footnote{\url{https://github.com/nyu-mll/jiant/jiant/config/examples/stilts_example.conf}} and uniform loss weighting when multitasking (a different task is optimized at each training batch).

-We finetune BERT on three of such tasks: \paragraph{MNLI} \cite{N18-1101:MNLI} is a collection of 433k sentence pairs manually annotated with {\it contradiction}, {\it entailment}, or {\it neutral} relations.
-Finetuning with this dataset leads to accuracy improvement on all GLUE tasks except CoLA \cite{PhangSTILTS}. \paragraph{DisSent} data is from \cite{Nie2017}, consisting of $4.7M$ sentences or clauses that were separated by a discourse marker from a list of 15 markers.
-Prediction of discourse markers based of the context clauses/sentences with which they occurred have been used as a training signal for sentence representation learning.
-Authors used handcrafted rules for each marker in order to ensure that the markers actually signal a form of relation.
-DisSent has underwhelming results on the GLUE tasks as a STILT \cite{Wang2019CanYT}. \paragraph{Discovery} \cite{sileo2019discovery} is another dataset for discourse marker prediction, composed of $174$ discourse markers with $20k$ usage examples for each marker.
-Sentence pairs were extracted from web data, and the markers come either from the PDTB or from an heuristic automatic extraction. \\ We finetune BERT on the STILTs with 1 to 3 epoch and select the best performing model according to DiscEval average development set accuracy.
+We finetune BERT with four of such training signals: \paragraph{MNLI}~\cite{N18-1101:MNLI} is a collection of 433k sentence pairs manually annotated with {\it contradiction}, {\it entailment}, or {\it neutral} relations. \newcite{PhangSTILTS} showed that finetuning with this dataset leads to accuracy improvement on all GLUE tasks except CoLA~\cite{warstadt2018neural}. \paragraph{DisSent}~\cite{Nie2017} consists of $4.7M$ sentence pairs that are separated by a discourse marker (from a list of 15 markers).
+Prediction of discourse markers based on the context clauses/sentences with which they occur has been used as a training signal for sentence representation learning.
+The authors used handcrafted rules for each marker in order to ensure that the markers signal an actual relation.
+DisSent has underwhelming results on the GLUE tasks as a STILT~\cite{Wang2019CanYT}. \paragraph{Discovery}~\cite{sileo2019discovery} is another dataset for discourse marker prediction, composed of $174$ discourse markers with $10k$ usage examples for each marker.
+Sentence pairs were extracted from web data, and the markers come either from the PDTB or from a heuristic automatic extraction. \paragraph{PragmEval} refers to all PragmEval tasks used in a multitask setup; since we use a uniform loss weighting, we discard Persuasion classes other than Strength (note that the other classes can be considered subfactors for strength) in order to prevent the Persuasion task to overwhelm the others.